moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 ### Set Custom Initial Chain

 By default, RainbowKit connects to the first chain supplied to Wagmi in the config.
 The order of chains listed in `wagmi.ts` will match the order displayed in the **Switch Networks** modal.
 To ensure that the Tanssi demo EVM appchain is always the default connection, simply move it to the top of the chain list.
-However, relying solely on this default behavior might not be the most reliable option.
+However, Relying solely on this default behavior might not be the best option.

 A better approach is to use the `initialChain` prop in the `RainbowKitProvider` component.
 This prop defines which chain the wallet will connect to initially when **Connect Wallet** is selected.
 To configure this, open the `providers.tsx` file and update the code by passing the `initialChain` prop with the custom Tanssi demo EVM appchain object defined earlier: